Heisenberg and Drinfeld doubles of Uq(gl(1|1)) and Uq(osp(1|2)) super-algebras: Introduction

-In the Section \ref{chapter3} we present the definition of the Drinfeld double $D(\cA)$ of a $\mathbb{Z}_2$-graded Hopf algebra $\cA$ and its associated $R$-matrix.
+In the Section \ref{chapter3} we re-call the definition of the Drinfeld double $D(\cA)$ of a $\mathbb{Z}_2$-graded Hopf algebra $\cA$ and its associated $R$-matrix.
 As the Heisenberg double is not a Hopf algebra --- in opposition to the Drinfeld double, which is a quasi-triangular Hopf algebra --- they can be related to each other at most on the level of algebras.
-In fact, the non-graded relation that the Drinfeld double can be embedded into a tensor square of Heisenberg algebras extends to the graded case, what we show.
-Moreover, we demonstrate those construction for the Hopf algebras considered in the first three examples from the Section \ref{chapter2} in its separate subsections.
+In fact, the non-graded relation that the Drinfeld double can be embedded into a tensor square of Heisenberg algebras extends to the graded case.
 Additionally, we define the loop algebra and its semi-direct product appearing in the super generalisation \cite{AGPS1, AGPS2} of the combinatorial quantisation of Chern-Simons theories by Alekseev-Schomerus \cite{Alekseev:1995rn} and show that the graded Drinfeld double is isomorphic to it, generalising the proof by Nill \cite{Nill:1996dv}.

+The following sections constitute the main part of the novel content.
+In the Section \ref{sec:borel-half-gl11-heisenberg-drinfeld} we construct finite-dimensional Heisenberg and Drinfeld doubles of the Borel half algebra of $U_q(gl(1|1))$, when $q$ is a root of unity.
+In the Section \ref{sec:gl11-heisenberg} we construct the finite-dimensional Heisenberg double of $U_q(gl(1|1))$ at root of unity and discuss its connection to the handle algebra of the $GL(1|1)$ Chern-Simons theory.
+In the Section \ref{sec:borel-half-osp-heisenberg-drinfeld} we construct finite-dimensional Heisenberg and Drinfeld doubles of the Borel half algebra of $U_q(osp(1|2))$, when $q$ is a root of unity, and in the Section \ref{sec:borel-half-osp-discrete-heisenberg-drinfeld} --- Heisenberg and Drinfeld doubles of the Borel half algebra of $U_q(osp(1|2))$, when $q$ is not a root of unity.

-The algebras considered here are spanned by countably many elements.
-In the outlook \ref{outlook}, we motivate the interest in the Heisenberg and Drinfeld constructions for the $\mathbb{Z}_2$-graded Hopf algebras spanned by nondenumerably many basis elements.
+Finally, in the outlook \ref{outlook}, we motivate the interest in the Heisenberg and Drinfeld constructions for the $\mathbb{Z}_2$-graded Hopf algebras spanned by nondenumerably many basis elements.
+In addition, in the Appendix \ref{appendix-sl2} we provide the construction of Heisenberg and Drinfeld doubles applied to the Borel half algebra of $U_q(sl(2))$, when $q$ is not a root of unity (which is a standard, well known application) for pedagogical reasons and illustration purposes as well as to fix conventions used through.